Professional Development for ESL Teachers – 9 Ways to Boost Your Resume

 9. Get your master’s in TESOL

 This one may not be as easy as getting a specialized TEFL/TESOL certificate, but if you’re thinking of making teaching a career, consider getting your master’s in TESOL.
-An MA TESOL opens up the most competitive job opportunities and qualifies you to teach at a higher level, such as at universities.
+An MA TESOL opens up the most competitive job opportunities and qualifies you to teach at a higher level, such as at university.
 MA TESOL jobs are diverse and include opportunities as an academic advisor or a materials writer.

 Training and participating in English language teachers’ professional development opportunities, such as attending webinars or completing specializations, makes you a better teacher.
 But, it’s also key to enhancing your TEFL/TESOL resume and standing out in a competitive job market.